-A boundary layer developing under a free-stream laden with disturbances will tend to exhibit increased skin friction and mass or heat transfer (Blair 1983a).
-Considerable effort (Hancock & Bradshaw 1983; Blair 1983b; Castro 1984) has thus been made to correlate observed increases in skin friction coefficient C_f and mass (or heat) transfer coefficient Stto parameters of the FST and the boundary layer.
-Detailed statistics have been reported by previous workers yet are generally given at a limited number of downstream locations in an experimental facility (i.e. Nagata et al. 2011; Sharp et al. 2009; Dogan et al. 2016).
+A boundary layer developing under a free stream laden with disturbances will tend to exhibit increased skin friction and mass or heat transfer (Blair 1983a).
+Considerable effort (Hancock & Bradshaw 1983; Blair 1983b; Castro 1984) has thus been made to correlate observed increases in skin friction coefficient C_f and mass (or heat) transfer coefficient St to parameters of the FST and the boundary layer.
+Detailed statistics have been reported by previous workers, yet are generally given at a limited number of downstream locations in an experimental facility (Nagata, Sakai & Komori 2011; Sharp, Neuscamman & Warhaft 2009; Dogan, Hanson & Ganapathisubramani 2016).
 The current methodology is able to observe the entire interaction as it unfolds and seeks to advance our understanding of the boundary layer-FST interaction via detailed direct numerical simulation (DNS).

 To date, the problem of the boundary layer developing under FST has been principally investigated experimentally.
-DNS of a fully turbulent boundary layer developing under FST is an expensive undertaking that precludes systematic studies.
-When simulating a turbulent boundary layer with a quiescent free-stream, a stretched grid is typically used far away from the wall-bounded turbulent flow.
-The present physical problem demands adequate resolution of the free-stream with its disturbances.
-Previous numerical investigations have generally either made use of large-eddy simulation (LES) (e.g. Li et al. 2010; Péneau et al. 2000), or DNS with modest Reynolds numbers (the study of Xia et al. (2014) achieves a final momentum thickness Reynolds number $Re{\theta} \approx 250$).
-Yet there have been many studies considering the transition of an incoming laminar boundary layer under free-stream turbulence (Brandt et al. 2004; Hack & Zaki 2014; Kreilos et al. 2016).
-Nominally a transitional study, Wu et al. (2017) nevertheless achieves a final $Re{\tau} \approx 1000$ for a relatively weak inlet turbulence of 3 % of the mean free-stream velocity.
-Recently, You & Zaki (2019) presented a DNS of a spatially developing boundary layer over the range $Re{\theta} = 1200-3200$ for an incoming turbulence intensity of 10 %.
+The DNS of a fully turbulent boundary layer developing under FST is an expensive undertaking that precludes systematic studies.
+When simulating a turbulent boundary layer with a quiescent free stream, a stretched grid is typically used far away from the wall-bounded turbulent flow.
+The present physical problem demands adequate resolution of the free stream with its disturbances.
+Previous numerical investigations have generally made use of either large-eddy simulation (e.g. Li, Schlatter & Henningson 2010; Péneau, Boisson & Djilali 2000) or DNS with modest Reynolds numbers (the study of Xia et al. (2014) achieved a final momentum thickness Reynolds number $Re{\theta} \approx 250$).
+Yet there have been many studies considering the transition of an incoming laminar boundary layer under FST (Brandt, Schlatter & Henningson 2004; Hack & Zaki 2014; Kreilos et al. 2016).
+Nominally a transitional study, Wu et al. (2017) nevertheless achieved a final $Re{\tau} \approx 1000$ for a relatively weak inlet turbulence of 3% of the mean free-stream velocity.
+Recently, You & Zaki (2019) presented a DNS of a spatially developing boundary layer over the range $Re{\theta} = 1200-3200$ for an incoming turbulence intensity of 10%.